gofore/angular-basic-training/angular-fundamentals/README.md

 ---

 # Components
-- Two parameters are mandatory for `@Component`:
+- Two parameters are mandatory for `@Component` annotation:
   - template with `template` (inline template) or `templateUrl` (separate file)
-  - selector (should always start with `app` prefix)
+  - selector (should always start with application specific prefix like the default: `app`)
-- Components need to be declared in NgModule's declarations to be available
+- Components need to be declared in NgModule's declarations to be available in templates

 _todos.component.ts_
 ```typescript